OGGM/oggm/docs/flowlines.rst

   - Closer to the "true" length of the glacier.
   - Grid points along the centerlines preserve their geometrical information, i.e. one can compute the exact location of ice thickness change.
-  - It is possibile to have different model parameters for each flowline (e.g. different mass-balance models), although this is comming with its own challenges.
+  - It is possible to have different model parameters for each flowline (e.g. different mass-balance models), although this is coming with its own challenges.
   - Arguably: better suitability for mass-balance parameterizations taking glacier geometry and exposition into account.